rackerlabs/rackspace-how-to/content/cloud-sites/getting-started-with-cloud-sites-configuring-ssl-on-your-websites.md

 After you have completed your certificate purchase, you're ready to [install the certificate](/how-to/getting-started-with-cloud-sites-configuring-ssl-on-your-websites).

-###Special rules for EV and wild card certificates
+### Special rules for EV and wild card certificates

-To properly install an EV or wild card certificate with Cloud Sites, the certificate will need to be installed to an existing domain on the Cloud Sites account.
-This will need to be accomplished by doing the following when purchasing the certificate from the seller:
+To install an EV or wild card certificate with Cloud Sites, the certificate  needs to be installed to an existing domain on the Cloud Sites account.
+This can  be accomplished by doing the following when purchasing the certificate from the seller:

 1. Create the certificate using the existing domain as the Common Name (CN)
 2. Setup the EV domains or wild card domain as the Subject Alternative Name (SAN)
 3. Install the certificate to the existing domain
 4. Point the domains specified in the SAN to use the SSL IP provided.

-Example of a correctly configured wild card certificate if the site hosting the certificate is ssl.example.com and other subdomains of example.com are used for the wild card:
+The following is an example of a correctly configured wild card certificate if the site hosting the certificate is ssl.example.com, an existing domain in your domain in your Cloud Sites account, and other subdomains of example.com are used for the wild card:

     Common Name: ssl.example.com
     Subject Alternative Names: *.example.com